Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Directions & Route

-Located in the Braies Valley (Val di Braies / Prags) in South Tyrol.
+Lago di Braies is located in the Braies Valley (Val di Braies / Prags) in South Tyrol.

-Follow SS49 (Puster Valley road), then turn toward Pragser Tal / Lago di Braies — it’s well signposted.
+Follow SS49 (Puster Valley road), then turn toward Pragser Tal / Lago di Braies.
+It's well signposted.

 Parking Rules

 From mid-July to early September, the access road is restricted between 9 AM and 4 PM.
-You must book parking in advance on the official Prags website.If not booked, park lower in the valley and take the shuttle bus (runs every 15–20 min).
+You must book parking in advance on the official Prags website.
+If you don’t book, you’ll need to park lower in the valley and take the shuttle bus, which runs every 15–20 minutes.

 Pro Tip from our **Dolomites Hiking Experts**: Arrive before 8 AM for easy parking, fewer crowds, and perfect morning light.